Methily/Scalable-Web-Application-on-aws/README.md

  10) AWS Cloud9

 ## LEARN -
-* Architectural Design.(it will be easier too understand)
+* Architectural Design.(it will be easier to understand the structure)
 * Estimating class- Pricing Calculator.
   - to estimate prices and learn how to manage the services based on your bugdet.